 From the Constitution (Article IIIb): “The responsibilities of the MCR Committee shall include implementing all of the MCR resolutions, the management of MCR finances, liaising with other members of the College, its officers and employees for the provision of social activities both in and out of term, representing the interests of MCR members to the College and on College Committees, having a duty to encourage maximum safety and cleanliness in the MCR, although the ultimate responsibility for safety and cleanliness in the MCR resides with the College.”

 Welcome to Catz!
-As a Co-President alongside Akshay, our job is to ensure you have the best college experience possible.
+As a Co-President alongside Eduardo, our job is to ensure you have the best college experience possible.
 We do this through both getting you involved in the MCR community with social events all throughout the year, but also through liaising and negotiating with college to get the most for our members.
 I hope you all have a fantastic time here at Catz as a member of the MCR, if you have any problems, ideas or feedback just let us know!

 Hi, I'm Alex, a 2nd year Engineering DPhil student.
 As the MCR Secretary, I am your point of contact for any queries about the MCR.
 You will get weekly bulletins from me advertising college and university-wide notices - and if you have anything to add to the bulletin please drop me an email.
 I am also the point of contact for applications for Associate or Honorary membership of the MCR.
 Please feel free to get in touch at any point if you have questions!